Coder-neo-09/shell-scripting/lessons/Lesson-6-Functions-in-Bash.md

   echo "Your name is $1"
 }

-print_name "Zakeer"
+print_name "Ramya"
 ```

 > **Output**:
-> Your name is Zakeer
+> Your name is Ramya

 ---